attractivechaos/k8/README.md

 // Read a line or a token to $buf at $offset. $sep=0 for SPACE, 1 for TAB and 2
 // for newline.
 If $sep is a string, only the first character is considered.
-// Return the delimiter if non-negative, -1 upon EOF or <-1 for errors File.prototype.readline(buf: Bytes, sep?: number|string = 2, offset?: number = 0) :number
+// Return the delimiter if non-negative, -1 upon EOF, or <-1 for errors File.prototype.readline(buf: Bytes, sep?: number|string = 2, offset?: number = 0) :number

 // Write data